krzysztofzuraw/blog/src/posts/wip-docker-nextjs.md

 to deploy to stage and one to prod we are going to put those files inside `cloudbuild` folder instead.

 ## Summary

+In this blog post I shared a few thoughts about using Google Cloud with Next.js:
+* works almost out of the box based on next.js example & youtube walkthrought.
+You can add small adjustments like in section above.
+* google cloud build & run also works fine - and I my opinion it is the fastest way of deploying images as you work in one enviroment with buidling images & deploying them.
+One thing for devops is to move cloud build & run configurations into something like terraform.
+  For this one stay tuned for next blog post.